jnozzi/cocoadev.com/markdown/BSPObjectStorage.md

 }

-- (General/NSMutableArray*)	objectsIntersectingRects:(const General/NSRect*) rects count:(unsigned) count
+- (NSMutableArray*)	objectsIntersectingRects:(const NSRect*) rects count:(unsigned) count
 {
-	// this may be used in conjunction with General/NSView's -getRectsBeingDrawn:count: to find those objects that intersect the non-rectangular update region.
+	// this may be used in conjunction with NSView's -getRectsBeingDrawn:count: to find those objects that intersect the non-rectangular update region.

     if ([mNodes count] == 0)
         return nil;